tyconsulting/blog.tyang.github.io/_posts/2015-10-27-a-sneak-peek-at-squared-ups-upcoming-oms-plugin.md

 </ul>
 </li>
 </ul>
 Without the OMS plugin, some of above listed data will not be available in Squared Up dashboards (such as change tracking data and wired data), some could be retrieved only via complex SQL queries (such as top OpsMgr offenders).
-Take Top OpsMgr offenders as example again, it is super easy to find out who are the OpsMgr top offenders in OMS, by using a very simple query: <strong>“Type=Alert AlertState=New TimeGenerated&gt;NOW-24HOURS | measure count() by SourceFullName”.</strong>
+Take Top OpsMgr offenders as example again, it is super easy to find out who are the OpsMgr top offenders in OMS, by using a very simple query: <strong>"Type=Alert AlertState=New TimeGenerated&gt;NOW-24HOURS | measure count() by SourceFullName".</strong>

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/image31.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/10/image_thumb25.png" alt="image" width="533" height="284" border="0" /></a>
 <h3>Interested in the OMS Plug-in?</h3>
-Currently the version running in my lab environment is the “limited release technical preview”.
+Currently the version running in my lab environment is the "limited release technical preview".
 This plug-in will also be demonstrated in the upcoming events such as MMS.

 Are you also interested in trying the Squared Up Plug-in yourself?
 Although Squared Up has not confirmed the release date for this plug-in, they have asked me to let everyone know that if you’d like to test and provide feedback, please contact Squared Up directly.
 You can find their contact details from their website: <a title="https://squaredup.com/contact/" href="https://squaredup.com/contact/">https://squaredup.com/contact/</a>